adigitoleo/PlateMotionRequests.jl/README.md

 # PlateMotionRequests

-A Julia package for plate motion data requests using the [UNAVCO Plate Motion Calculator][server].
+A Julia package for plate motion data requests using the UNAVCO Plate Motion Calculator[^server].

-The package is open source, and [the code is available][repo] for free under the [Zero-Clause BSD license][license].
+The package is open source, and the code is available[^repo] for free under the Zero-Clause BSD license[^license].
-There is also a website with [online documentation][docs].
+There is also a website with online documentation[^docs].

 **Versions prior to `2.0.1` were experimental and should be avoided if possible.**